shrutilimaye/EE599_Discussion/README.md

 adding statement to push to git

-step 2: adding line to the github repo
+step 2: adding line to the github repo.